research

 Breast Cancer Hub Epidemiological Research & Clinical Data Analysis Study:

-1. Research approved by WCG IRB (Institutional Review Board, USA).
+1. USA: Research approved by WCG IRB (Institutional Review Board, USA).
 IRB Protocol number: 20204167 (Order #1-1375632-1).
 IRB is in compliance with good clinical practices as defined under the U.S Food & Drug Administration (FDA), US Dept of Health & Human Services (HHS) regulations & the International Conference on Harmonisation (ICH) guidelines.

 Principal Investigator: Dr Lopamudra Das Roy, Founder & President - Breast Cancer Hub Corporation, USA

-2. Research approved by Institutional Ethics Committee (IEC), Protocol Number: IEC/1/34/2021.
+2. India: Research approved by Institutional Ethics Committee (IEC), Protocol Number: IEC/1/34/2021.
 St John’s Medical College and Hospital, Bangalore, India.

 Principal Investigator (PI) {USA, India & Global Study}: Dr Lopamudra Das Roy, Founder & President - Breast Cancer Hub Corporation, USA